jilavsky/SAXS_IgorCode/README.md

 **The current stable release version is October 2021.
 This version is for Igor Pro 8.04 and 9.0**

 **The current beta release version is April 2023.
-This version is for Igor Pro 8.04 and 9.0**
+This version is for Igor Pro 8.04 and 9.0.
+Fixes Igor Pro 9.02 code change.**

 **This code can be installed using Igor installer** from https://github.com/jilavsky/SAXS_IgorInstaller/tree/master/Igor_GitHub If you want to install one or more packages from here, download the latest version of
 "GHInstaller_IrenaNika_vxxx.pxp" and use that to install.
 Direct link to the latest version of installer is : https://github.com/jilavsky/SAXS_IgorInstaller/blob/master/Igor_GitHub/GHInstaller_IrenaNika_v1.15.pxp?raw=true